Skip to content

 Nourish Your Kingdom Destiny by Planting your Feet on Good Ground

-I had a flower bed in my front yard, so one day, I decided to plant that little sapling in front of the flower bed.
-Within six months, it had tripled in size!
-I marveled that the placement of that little plant into a different space and soil could cause such a dramatic growth.
+I had a flower bed in my front yard, so one day a few years later, I decided to plant that little sapling in front of the flower bed.
+Within six months, it had tripled in size—I kid you not!
+I marveled that the placement of that little tree into a different space and soil could cause such a dramatic growth.
 It had not flourished in the flower pot, even though I had watered and nurtured it on a regular basis.
 It took the moving of that little pine tree to earthly soil were it was supposed to have been and where its roots had space to grow.
 I did not have to make sure that it was watered constantly—nature took care of that.
 It was finally in the right place to thrive and become that magnificent tree it was destined to be.
 In my front yard, in the right terrain—it thrived!
 That little pine was no longer hindered; it no loner had its growth stunted in unnatural soil and its roots were no longer scrunched up and unable to spread as far as they desired!

 I later sold my home, but I sometimes drive by it when I visit my hometown.
 I am in wonder of how tall, stately and majestic that pine tree has become.
 It is indeed awesome to behold!

 So, why am I talking about a little tree whose growth was stunted until it was moved into its proper habitat?
 Well, that little stunted tree is like Christians who are in churches and ministries where their spiritual development has been stunted.
-These places of worship are improper fits for the spiritual calls and gifts of these believers, so they have become malnourished in the things of God.
-Many never realize their kingdom purposes.
+These places of worship are improper fits for the spiritual calls and gifts of these believers, so they have become malnourished in the spiritual things of God.
+Many remain in those churches and never realize their kingdom purposes.

-In these churches, they serve; they give and they do all they know to do and yet, they are unfulfilled.
-Because they do not fit that particular habitat, their gifts and calls are not utilized and they are often ignored and overlooked.
+In these churches, they serve in various capacities; they give and they do all that they know to do and yet, they are unfulfilled and not walking in their God-given destinies.
+Because they do not fit that particular habitat, their gifts and calls are not recognized or utilized.
+Their gifts are often ignored or overlooked.
 Some realize the barrenness of their situation, but—they reason that their families have always attended that church or they simply do not know what to do about the situation.
-And, there are those who have no knowledge or revelation that there is something more for them; they just have an emptiness on the inside.
+Others have no knowledge or revelation that there is something more for them; they just have an emptiness on the inside.
+And then, there are those who realize that they are in the wrong soil and they ask the Lord to move them into their destined church home.

 I am one of those believers who found herself in a stunted situation.
 After being in a dynamic church for many years, my pastor/bishop moved to another state and he took the vision with him.
 I was left in a barren place.